Updated: 25th May 2020

 Children throughout the world are out of school in unprecedented numbers.
 As the virus spreads, issues of connectivity and access will continue to emerge.

-- Schools have been closed in Africa, Asia, Europe, the Middle East, North and South America.
+- Schools have been closed in over 190 countries globally with over 1.5 billion learners out of school representing over 89.5 per cent of the world’s student population.
 UNESCO has set up a page that is being regularly updated and is providing solutions for distance learning and has quick tips to support your child’s learning at home.

 - School closures are likely to have long-reaching effects – loss of knowledge, violence, etc. These risks can be mitigated to avoid a crisis within a crisis.